data-8/su23/policies.md

 **Self-service Lab**

 To enroll in the self-service lab, you must have taken both a statistics and computer science course at the university level.
-Therefore, we expect the number of students enrolled in the self-service lab to be low.
+Additionally, you must have been enrolled at UC Berkeley for at least to semesters.
+This application will be released alongside the lab section preference form before the start of the term. *After this form closes, changes will not be allowed.*

-Students in the self-service lab have the option to complete the lab on their own and submit the completed lab by 10am on the due date (Monday for labs released on Friday, and Wednesday for labs released on Monday).
-If you choose to submit early, you must finish the entire lab and pass all autograder tests (100% of tests passed) to receive credit. _No partial credit will be awarded._ Students enrolled in the self-service lab are also assigned a lab section, and may attend if they wish.
-By choosing to attend their assigned lab section for some particular week, students enrolled in the self-service lab should follow the regular lab policy to recieve credit for that week (outlined above).
-In other words, they will not need to submit the lab assignment by 10am on the due date; they can simply attend lab and get checked off.
+Students in the self-service lab are expected to complete the lab on their own and submit the completed lab by 10am on the due date (Monday for labs released on Friday, and Wednesday for labs released on Monday).
+If you choose to submit early, you must finish the entire lab and pass all autograder tests (100% of tests passed) to receive credit. _No partial credit will be awarded._

 Please note that by not attending the weekly lab sections, you are missing out on a vital discussion worksheet as well as additional resources (exam prep and personalized support).
 Working on programming-based lab assignments in a small classroom with dedicated course staff available to help is a great way to learn.
 Therefore, we strongly recommend you choose option (1) and attend synchronous lab sections.
 In addition, extra credit can be earned through your attendance and participation in lab (described in the Grades category below).